MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 > If the first step is successful then a token based on the user's credentials is issued.
 In the second step, the bot uses the token to access the user's resources.

 For more information, see [User authentication](bot-builder-concept-authentication.md).

+### Identity providers

+An identity provider authenticates user or client identities and issues consumable security tokens.
+It provides user authentication as a service.

+Client applications, such as web applications, delegate authentication to a trusted identity provider.

+A trusted identity provider does the following:

+- Enables single sign-on (SSO) features, allowing an application to access multiple secured resources.
+- Facilitates connections between cloud computing resources and users, decreasing the need for users to re-authenticate.

+Notice that user's authentication is performed by a channel using an identity provider specific to the channel.
+For more information, see [Identity providers](bot-builder-concept-identity-providers.md).

+> [!NOTE]
+> The token issued during **Bot authentication** is not the same token issued during **User authentication**.
+The first is used to establish secure communication between a bot, channels and, ultimately, client applications.
+The second is used to authorize the bot to access secured resource on behalf of the user.